amitkumarsaw/Object-Oriented-Programming-OOP/README.md

 ```
 This is also a reason why we use OOP.

 **Now this may seem like a lot of work just to print names and ages and many of you might be thinking why not print the names and ages directly using the predefined function `print()`.
 Well you may be right in this case but classes are gonna be a lot more useful in large scale programming.
-So just try to accept the concepts without overthinking it.**
+So the best way of learning at start is try to accept the concepts without overthinking it.**

 ## Why OOP?
 OOP makes code organized, reusable, and easy to maintain.